China's unbridled export of coal power imperils climate goals

 "Most Chinese deals from 2014 to 2017 in energy and transportation"—totalling $250 billion in loans and financing—"were tied to carbon-intensive sectors," said lead author Lihuan Zhou, an associate at the WRI's Sustainable Finance Center.

-China is acutely aware of mounting criticism of its drive to export coal-fired power, said Laurence Tubiana, CEO of the European Climate Foundation and—as France's top climate negotiator—one of the main architects of the .
+China is acutely aware of mounting criticism of its drive to export coal-fired power, said Laurence Tubiana, CEO of the European Climate Foundation and—as France's top climate negotiator—one of the main architects of the Paris Agreement.

 'China has to choose'